 McDonald’s is among the companies in the world with the very best marketing campaigns.
 They are fantastic.

 That should scare you from going to McDonald’s.
 But if you DO decide to go there: feel free to try their P.L.T.
-It looks delicious! 🙂
+At least, it looks delicious!

 #9: Mercy For Animals Pro-Vegetarian TV ad